For children, hearing loss is defined as having hearing loss greater than 15 decibels.

 Congenital hearing loss may be caused by genetic factors, birth complications, premature birth, a nervous system or brain disorder, the use of ototoxic medication by the mother during pregnancy, infections experienced by the mother during pregnancy (herpes simplex, toxoplasmosis, cytomegalovirus, etc.), maternal diabetes, or drug/alcohol abuse during pregnancy.

-Acquired hearing loss may be caused by a perforated eardrum, otosclerosis or Meniere’s disease, infection (meningitis, measles, mumps), ototoxic medication, head injury, exposure to loud noise, otitis media (ear infections), or exposure to second-hand smoke.
+Acquired hearing loss may be caused by a perforated eardrum, otosclerosis or Meniere’s disease, infection (meningitis, measles, mumps), ototoxic medication, head injury, exposure to loud noise, otitis media (ear infections), or exposure to second-hand smoke, issues best diagnosed through a comprehensive hearing test.

 Signs of Hearing Loss in Children